How Long Will It Take? The Steps of a Vermont Lawsuit

 Step Five: Mediation

 Mediation is a process where the parties meet with an independent third party to try to settle a case prior to trial.
-Mediation is a structured process where the third-party assists disputing parties in resolving the lawsuit through the use of communication and negotiation.
+Mediation is a structured process where a third party assists disputing parties in resolving the lawsuit through the use of communication and negotiation.
 Mediation usually lasts less than a day and frequently, but not always, results in a settlement.

 During and prior to the mediation process, your attorney will discuss potential settlement figures and terms with you based on the strength and details of your particular case in an effort to settle the matter prior to the expensive process of a trial before a Judge and possibly a jury.